DamianGillessen1989/personal-portfolio-dg/README.md

 - Initially, the main content section of the website was pushing the header and navbar upwards, causing them to become partially or entirely hidden from view.
 Upon investigation, it was discovered that the issue stemmed from the positioning properties applied to the header element.
 [Header bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/header-bug-before.webp) [Header bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/header-bug-after.webp)

 - An issue arose in the skills section where the five skill boxes were only aligning vertically, disrupting the intended layout and presentation of the content.
-After thorough investigation, it was determined that the problem stemmed from the box-sizing properties applied to the skill boxes.
+After a thorough investigation, it was determined that the problem stemmed from the box-sizing properties applied to the skill boxes.
 [Skill Box bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/skill-box-before.webp) [Skill Box bug after-image](https://github.com/DamianGillessen1989/personal-portfolio-dg/blob/main/docs/skill-box-after.webp)

 - Upon inspection of the header section, an issue was identified where the logo image was not displaying correctly.
 The logo image appeared to be cropped, with half of it extending beyond the right-hand side of the screen, disrupting the header's visual coherence and brand representation.
 After investigating the root cause of the problem, it was discovered that the issue stemmed from improper image sizing and alignment properties.
 To rectify this issue, adjustments were made to the logo image's dimensions and positioning within the header section.
 [Header Logo bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/header-logo-bug-before.webp) [Header Logo bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/header-logo-bug-after.webp)

 - During the refinement of CSS styling for the website's layout, an unexpected issue emerged with the footer section.
 Following a modification in the CSS code to enhance styling elements, the footer mysteriously vanished from the screen altogether.
 Upon thorough investigation, it was revealed that the footer's sudden disappearance was caused by inadvertently setting its position to 'fixed'.
 [Footer bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/footer-bug-before.webp) [Footer bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/footer-bug-after.webp)

 - Upon inspecting the contact section of the website, a perplexing issue surfaced where the form elements were disorganized and scattered across the page, rendering the form non-functional.
-Despite thorough scrutiny, the root cause of this erratic behavior remained elusive.
+Despite thorough scrutiny, the root cause of this erratic behaviour remained elusive.
 However, a breakthrough occurred when I realized that restructuring the layout using a flexbox approach could potentially resolve the issue.
 Implementing this strategy, I transformed the contact section into a flex container and made adjustments to the flex-direction property.
 [Contact Form bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/contact-form-bug-before.webp) [Contact Form bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/contact-form-bug-after.webp)

 ### Unresolved Bugs